 The Localism Act and the National Planning Policy Framework (NPPF) place a duty on local planning authorities and other bodies to cooperate with each other to address strategic issues relevant to their areas.
 The 'Duty to Co-operate' came into effect in November 2011 and requires continuing constructive and active engagement on the preparation of DPDs and activities relating to the sustainable development and use of land, in particular in connection with strategic infrastructure.
-Paragraph 181 of the NPPF states that 'Local planning authorities will be expected to demonstrate evidence of having successfully co-operated to plan for issues with cross boundary impacts when their Local Plans are submitted for examination'.
+Paragraphs 24-27 of the NPPF 2018 set out advice on maintaining effective so-operation on strategic matters that cross administrative boundaries.
 The Council will engage in Duty to Co-operate as required by the most recent and up to date provisions of the legislation.